Close

 2. Contains Caffeine

 When you are pregnant, the body takes a much longer time to process any caffeine that you may have.
-Kombucha is made with tea, which contains caffeine and that is also present in the finished product.
+Kombucha is made with tea, which contains caffeine, which is also present in the finished product.
 Being a stimulant, caffeine can cross over into the placenta and the baby’s blood.

 3. Unpasteurized

 Pasteurization is done to kill any bacteria considered harmful.
-Pure Kombucha is unpasteurized and so it carries the risk of containing harmful bacteria that can carry pathogens like listeria which is responsible for causing miscarriages.
+Pure Kombucha is unpasteurized, so it carries the risk of containing harmful bacteria that can carry pathogens like listeria or fungi, which are responsible for causing miscarriages (4).

 4. Bacterial Contamination